 This tends to be a less accurate way to get an estimate but could get you a quick and dirty estimate of power use.

-This method might be important if you need to run something like a CPAP overnight or other critical pieces of equipment.
-For these, add the number to the overall estimate or even the real world data you collected above if it was not included in the test.
+This method might be important if you need to run something like a CPAP overnight or other critical pieces of equipment in your RV.
+For these, add the number to the overall estimate or even the real-world data you collected above if it was not included in the test.

 To figure watt hours, multiply the appliance’s watts by the time (in hours) it will run.
-Then add them all together to get your estimate.
+Then add them all together to get your estimated RV solar power need.

 Figuring Out How Much Solar You Need to Add to the Roof

-Now that you have the Watt hour or Kilowatt hour (Watt hour divided by 1000) energy required, you can figure out how much solar you need to meet your needs.
+Now that you have the Watt-hour or Kilowatt hour (Watt hour divided by 1000) energy required, you can figure out how much solar you need to meet your RV power needs.

 This can be a very tricky calculation to get completely accurate.
 Why?
 Because how much power solar panels actually make varies, depending on factors like location, season, weather, etc. What we will try to do, instead, is get a ballpark figure for the time of year and location you will be in.